William Francis Buckley

-William Francis Buckley (May 30, 1928 – June 3, 1985) was a United States Army officer in the United States Army Special Forces, and a Central Intelligence Agency (CIA) station chief in Beirut from 1984 until 1985.
-His cover was as a political officer at the U.S. Embassy.
-He was kidnapped by the group Hezbollah in March 1984.
-He was held hostage and tortured by psychiatrist Aziz al-Abub.
-Hezbollah later claimed they executed him in October 1985, but another American hostage disputed that, believing that he died five months prior, in June.
+William Francis Buckley (May 30, 1928 – June 3, 1985) was a United States Army officer in the United States Army Special Forces, and a Central Intelligence Agency (CIA) station chief in Beirut from 1984 until his kidnapping and killing in 1985.

+Buckley's cover was as a political officer at the U.S. Embassy.
+He was kidnapped by the group Islamic Jihad in March 1984, and held hostage and tortured by Aziz al-Abub.
+Hezbollah later claimed they executed him in October 1985, but another American hostage disputed that, believing that he died four months prior, in June.

 He is buried at Arlington National Cemetery and is commemorated with a star on the Memorial Wall at the CIA headquarters in Langley, Virginia.

 Early life and education

 Buckley was born in Medford, Massachusetts, on May 30, 1928.
 He grew up on south Main Street in the neighboring town of Stoneham.
 He graduated from high school there in 1947, and then joined the United States Army.

-He began as a military police officer and served in that capacity for two years, but then attended Officers Candidate School (OCS) and was commissioned a Second Lieutenant in Armor.
+He began as a military police soldier and served in that capacity for two years, but then attended Officers Candidate School (OCS) and was commissioned a Second Lieutenant in Armor.
 He continued his military education at the Engineer Officer's Course at Fort Belvoir, Virginia, the Advanced Armor Officer's Course at Fort Knox, Kentucky, and the Intelligence School at Oberammergau, West Germany.

 Career

 U.S. Army

-During the Korean War, Buckley served as a company commander with the 1st Cavalry Division.
-Next, he returned to Boston University and completed his studies, graduating with a Bachelor of Arts degree in political science (Class of 1955; he was inducted into the U.S. Army ROTC Hall of Fame in April 2022).
+After serving as a company commander during the Korean War with the 1st Cavalry Division, Buckley returned to Boston University and completed his studies, graduating in 1955 with a Bachelor of Arts degree in political science.
 It was during this time that Buckley began his first employment with the Central Intelligence Agency (CIA), from 1955 to 1957.
 He was also employed as a librarian in the Concord, Winchester and Lexington public libraries.

 In 1960, Buckley joined the 320th Special Forces Detachment, which became the 11th Special Forces Group, and attended both Basic Airborne and the Special Forces Officers Course.
 He was assigned as an A-Detachment commander and later as a B-Detachment commander.

 Colonel Buckley served in Vietnam with the U.S. Military Assistance Command, Vietnam, or MACV, as a senior advisor to the South Vietnamese Army.